GreycLab/gmic-community/news/gmic36_en.md

 Sprites to be packed can have any shape—for instance, individual letters (top image above), full words (bottom), or anything else you can imagine.

 And what better way to demonstrate the command than with a quirky example?
-The goal here is to write the text “♥LinuxFR♥”, where each letter is itself packed with smaller versions of that same letter!
+The goal here is to write the text “♥G'MIC♥”, where each letter is itself packed with smaller versions of that same letter!
 A silly idea, maybe—but why not?
 The following _G'MIC_ script (`test_pack_sprites.gmic`), once made executable, does exactly that:

 ```
 #!/usr/bin/env gmic

-str="\20LinuxFR\20"
+str="\20G'MIC\20"
 repeat size(['$str']) {
   l:=['$str'][$>]
   0 text. {`$l`},0,0,${"font titanone,480"},1,1 ==.
 0 channels. -3,0